16 celebrity chefs with restaurants in Dubai

 Brasserie Boulud, Sofitel Dubai The Obelisk, Umm Hurair 2, Dubai.
 Mon to Thu 6pm to midnight (kitchen open 7pm to 11.30pm), Fri and Sat 6pm to 1.30am (kitchen open 7pm to midnight).
 Tel: (04) 281 4020. sofitel-dubai-theobelisk.com

 Gordon Ramsay brings his signature British cooking to two restaurants in Dubai.
-At Atlantis The Palm you’ll find Bread Street Kitchen, a casual eatery with a crowd-pleasing menu of beef Wellington, roasts and classic fish and chips.
-His most recent opening can be found at Caesars Palace Bluewaters Dubai, and is named after his popular TV show, Hell’s Kitchen.
+At Atlantis, The Palm you’ll find Bread Street Kitchen, a casual eatery with a crowd-pleasing menu of beef Wellington, roasts and classic fish and chips.
+His other restaurant can be found at Caesars Palace Bluewaters Dubai, and is named after his popular TV show, Hell’s Kitchen.

-One of the world’s most prolific chefs, Nobu Matsuhisa now has 32 restaurants around the world.
+One of the world’s most prolific chefs, Nobu Matsuhisa now has 57 restaurants around the world.
 He regularly frequents his Dubai hotspot, taking part in meet and greets, cooking alongside some of the world’s top chefs, and hosting celebrity fans such as Jennifer Lopez.
+Come this November, chef Nobu will add a second Dubai restaurant to his empire, with Nobu by the Beach arriving at Atlantis, The Royal.

 Nobu Dubai, Atlantis The Palm, daily, 6pm to 11pm, Fri noon to 3pm.
 Tel: (04) 426 1000. @nobudubai